animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 ## � Question

-How can a commonly used and/or useful formula be proven useless?
+How is a commonly used and/or useful formula proven useless?

 ## !&#x20DD; Answer